Ultrafast Band Structure Dynamics in Bulk 1$T$-VSe$_2$: results

-Note that this consideration does not include final state effects due to resonant excitation with our probe energy.
-The 6.2 eV photon energy reduces significantly our field of view in momentum space and binding energies.
-As we show in Fig.\,\ref{fig:6eV_data}, we observe photoemission intensity in a binding energy range of $E-E_{\rm F}\approx 0.6$\,eV.
-From these data we can deduce the sample work-function $\Phi$ from the low energy cut-off ($E_{\rm SE}$) of the energy distribution curves (EDCs).
-We find $\Phi=h\nu-|E_{\rm SE}|=(5.64\pm 0.03)$\,eV, which is close to the value of $(5.76\pm0.05)$\,eV reported by Claessen {\it et al.}\cite{Claessen1990} and confirms a clean and good quality surface.
-The photoemission intensity increases towards the Fermi-level.
-We observe a slight dispersion of the intensity maximum along the momentum axis $k_{\parallel}$.
-Overlaying our band structure calculations, we find that three of the four valence bands are positioned in the binding energy range where we observe enhanced photoemission intensity.
-Furthermore these three bands show comparable dispersion in our momentum space field of view.
-The fourth band instead is clearly separated from the region where we measure highest intensity.
-We mark the positions of the bands with black solid lines in the EDC shown at the right side of Fig.\,\ref{fig:6eV_data}a, which is taken at the $\Gamma$ point (cf. integration window indicated by the dashed grey lines on top of the intensity distribution map).
-With the given energy resolution we cannot distinguish the different bands crossing in this energy and momentum region.
-Considering the polarization difference map we discussed above for 10.8\,eV measurements, we obtain light blue color where the fourth band is predicted and red color in the range of the two uppermost bands that are strongly hybridizing (cf. Fig.\,\ref{fig:6eV_data}b).
-The band with the highest binding energy shows Se$_{\rm 4p}$ character at the $\Gamma$-point according to the calculations shown by Majchrzak {\it et al.}\cite{Majchrzak2021}, whereas the other three are strongly hybridizing, so that the two $p$-bands are getting significant $d$-character.
-This is in contrast to the calculations published by Jolie {\it et al.}\cite{Jolie2019}, but fits to our observation comparing different probe polarizations.
+The photoemission intensity increases towards the Fermi level.
+We observe a slight dispersion of the intensity maximum along $k_{\parallel}$.
+By comparing our band structure calculations with our experimental data, we find that three of the four valence bands are positioned in the binding energy range where we observe enhanced photoemission intensity.
+Instead, the fourth band is clearly separated from the region where we measure highest intensity.
+We mark the positions of the bands with black stripes in the EDC shown at the right side of Fig.\,\ref{fig:6eV_data}(a), which is taken at the $\Gamma$ point (\textit{cf.} integration window indicated by the dashed grey lines on top of the intensity distribution map).
+With the given energy resolution we cannot resolve the bands crossing in this energy and momentum region.
+For more clarity we report a polarization difference map in Fig.\,\ref{fig:6eV_data}(b), which is telling us that we observe higher intensity with $p$-polarized light (red) in the range of the upper three bands and slightly higher intensity with $s$-polarized light (blue) in the binding energy range of the fourth band.
+The band with the highest binding energy has a Se$_{\rm 4p}$ character at the $\Gamma$-point, according to the calculations reported by Majchrzak {\it et al.}\cite{Majchrzak2021}, whereas the other three bands are strongly hybridizing, so that the two $p$-bands have also a significant $d$-character.
+This is in contrast to the calculations published by Jolie {\it et al.}\cite{Jolie2019}, but fits to our observation when comparing different probe polarizations.